OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Configure_test_questions.md

 ## Tab Metadata

 Here you can store additional metadata for each question.
-In the "General" section, this includes information on the topic, subject area, language, type of test, etc. In the area "Item analysis" the average processing time of the question, the difficulty, the selectivity, the required correction time, etc. can be specified.
-In the " Technical" area, further information is displayed.
+In the "General" section, this includes information on the topic, subject area, language, type of test, etc.

+In the area "Item analysis" the average processing time of the question, the difficulty, the selectivity, the required correction time, etc. can be specified.

+In the "Technical" area, further information is displayed.
 These settings as well as further information on the [metadata](../area_modules/Item_Detailed_View.md) can also be found in the [question pool](../area_modules/Question_Bank.md).